 During the course of worldly evolution and the emergence of individualized human souls, different kinds of concretization took place, both in the individual as well as in the manifested universe.
 In this way, the Concept of Astrology or Jyotish Shastra started.
 Although the exact history of Jyotish Shastra is unknown, it is believed that ancient Jyotish Shastra is at least 5000 years old.

 The main aim of Jyotish Shastra was to keep records of time, events, and transits for Vedic rituals.

 The Vedas (ancient Hindu scriptures) is the source of the emergence of Jyotish Shastra.
 The Vedas have six supplementary appendixes known as the Vedangas- limbs of the Vedas.
 One of these is the Jyotish Vedanga – Vedic astronomy and astrology.
-Jyotish Sastra is an integral part of Vedas and has been practised since time immemorial.
+Jyotish Shastra is an integral part of Vedas and has been practiced since time immemorial.
 It has its own unique theology, philosophy, art, science, and literature which exist to this day.

-For thousands of years, many Rishis (sages) have been practising and preserving the tradition of Vedic astrology on a parallel track with the Vedas.
+For thousands of years, many Rishis (sages) have been practicing and preserving the tradition of Vedic astrology on a parallel track with the Vedas.
 Portions of these have been extracted at various times and put into the Jyotish Vedanga.
-Many Rishis such as Vashistha, Bhrigu, and Garga were masters of astrology and taught it to their disciples in the Guru Parampara (disciplic succession) and in this way it was passed through the ages.
+Many Rishis such as Vashistha, Bhrigu, and Garga were masters of astrology and taught it to their disciples in the Guru Parampara (disciplic succession), and in this way, it was passed through the ages.

 Among the various branches of Jyotish Shastra, these are some of the major ones: